Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Ararat has 64 active public transport stops, offering a mix of train services.
-These are covered by 12 different routes, providing a total of 275 weekly passenger trips.
-The accessibility of transport is rated as good, with residents typically located 205 meters from the nearest stop.
-In this primarily residential area, most commuters travel outward, predominantly by car (90%), with 7% walking.
-On average, there are 1.3 vehicles per dwelling, below the regional average.
-According to the 2021 Census, only 7.3% of residents work from home, which may be influenced by COVID-19 conditions.
+Ararat has 64 active public transport stops offering a mix of train services.
+These are covered by 12 routes providing 275 weekly passenger trips in total.
+Transport accessibility is good with residents typically located 205 meters from the nearest stop.
+Most residents commute outward, predominantly by car (90%), while 7% walk.
+The average vehicle ownership per dwelling is 1.3, below the regional average.
+According to the 2021 Census, a relatively low 7.3% of residents work from home, which may reflect COVID-19 conditions.

-Across all routes, service frequency averages 39 trips per day, equating to approximately 4 weekly trips per individual stop.
+Service frequency averages 39 trips per day across all routes, resulting in approximately 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport